newjersey/innovation.nj.gov/content/_projects/COVID19-hub.md

 ### Key Partners

 -   Office of the Governor
--   NJ Department of Health
+-   NJ State Department of Health
--   Office of Information Technology
+-   NJ State Office of Information Technology
+-   NJ State Office of Emergency Management
 -   NJ 211
+-   Statewide initiative, in partnership with all State entities